gearmamn06/AnimationSeries/README.md

     })

     // single animation flushing
-    anim.onNext = { [weak anim] in
+    anim.animationDidFinish = { [weak anim] in
-        // onNext closure is used to connect with the following animation(recurable) instance.
+        // animationDidFinish closure is used to connect with the following animation(recurable) instance.
         // If no animation is linked behind, you can flush it from the static memory when this closure is called.
         AnimationPool.shared.release(anim)
     }

     let series = (self.view.disappear(duration: 1) + self.view.appear(duration: 1)) * 10
-    series.onNext = { [weak series] in
+    series.animationDidFinish = { [weak series] in
-        // onNext closure of the series is called when the animation ends.
+        // animationDidFinish closure of the series is called when the animation ends.
         // In this case, release the series from the static memory.
         AnimationPool.shared.release(anim)
     }